robertpiosik/CodeWebChat/README.md

 100% free and open source VS Code extension for AI-assisted programming.
 CWC treats the AI model less like a teammate and more like a calculator; by emphasizing context management, it modifies it predictably, accurately, quickly, thus cost-efficiently.
 Enjoy a modern software development workflow with a tool that doesn't try hard to replace You.

-⚡️ Non-agentic - designed to one-shot any task \
+⚡️ World's fastest AI coding - one-shot tasks in a single chat or API call \
 🧩 Compatible with VS Code derivatives (Cursor, Windsurf, VSCodium, etc.) \
 🙋 Created by an independent developer \
 ☕️ Supported by donations